Professor - Africana Studies, Political Science [On Leave 2019-2020]

 - N'Diaye is an expert on civil-military relations and related security issues.
 His course offerings and scholarly works focus to comparative politics, democratization, the military in politics, security sector reforms in Africa, Pan-Africanism and themes of interest to Africa and its Diaspora.

 - Dr. N'Diaye is a widely published author.
-His most recent works (several articles, books, commissioned reports, and conference papers) pertain to military involvement in African politics, Pan-Africanism, and the democratization efforts in Africa.
+His most recent works (several articles, books, commissioned reports, and conference papers) pertain to military involvement in African politics, security sector governance, Pan-Africanism, and the democratization efforts in Africa.